Suede (band): 2020–2023: Autofiction

 Two additional singles, "15 Again" and "That Boy on the Stage", were released before the album.
 According to Anderson, the former is "a song about falling in love with life for the first time."
 The latter, he explained, "[is] about persona.
 It's about the people we become."
 On 12 September, the band announced the dates for a March 2023 UK tour.
 The 2023 tour was scheduled to begin at Bath's Forum on 3 March, concluding at O2 Academy Brixton on 25 March, marking 30 years since the band made their debut performance at the London venue in May 1993.
 On 13 September, the band announced their first United States concert tour since 1997, a co-headlining North American tour with Manic Street Preachers.
 Both bands were scheduled to play ten shows in the US and two shows in Canada throughout November.
 Suede also performed at the 2022 Formula 1 Singapore Grand Prix.

+2024–present: Antidepressants

-Additionally, Suede and the Manic Street Preachers performed a series of double-header concerts in the UK in 2024, alternating who performed first.
-During these gigs, Anderson announced that Suede was working on a new album, with the working title *X*, which in 19 May 2025 they announced Antidepressants as their official title for their upcoming tenth studio album, which is scheduled to be released on 5 September 2025.
+In 2024, Suede and the Manic Street Preachers performed a series of double-header concerts in the UK, alternating who performed first.
+During these gigs, Anderson announced that Suede was working on a new album, with the working title *X*.
+On 19 May 2025, they announced Antidepressants as the official title for their tenth studio album.
 The band revealed that they took some inspiration in the post-punk genre once again.
 Oakes explained: "My teenage influences – Keith Levene [of Public Image Ltd], John McGeoch [of Siouxsie and the Banshees], the Fall, Wire – didn't really have a place in the writing in the early years" but "suddenly I felt it did have a place" in Autofiction and Antidepressants.
+Preceded by the singles "Disintegrate", "Trance State", and "Dancing with the Europeans", Antidepressants was released on 5 September 2025 through BMG, subsequently reaching number two in the UK Albums Chart.
+The following year, the album was shortlisted for the Mercury Prize, their third nomination overall after their debut and Coming Up.